sebelga/portfolio_tracker_website/documentation/docs/intro.md

 The add-on is designed to work with a specific Google Sheets™ template file.
 This template provides the pre-structured layout, formulas, and scripts needed for the add-on to function optimally.

-- **How to Get Started**: Download the template from our website and make a personal copy in your Google Drive.
+- **How to Get Started**: <TemplateLink>Download the template</TemplateLink> from our website and make a personal copy in your Google Drive.
 This ensures you have full control and can customize it without affecting the original.
-- **Why a Template?**: The template includes essential sheets, scripts, and configurations that integrate seamlessly with the add-on.
-Using it guarantees compatibility and reduces setup errors.
+- **Why a Template?**: The Add-on has been designed around a specific spreadsheet template which includes sheets, scripts, and configurations that integrate seamlessly with the add-on.
+Therefore, using the template is mandatory to access the add-on's functionalities.

 ### User Input Sheets

 The spreadsheet is designed for minimal manual input to keep things simple and efficient.
 Only two sheets require your direct input:

 - **Configuration Sheet**: This is where you set up global settings such as your assets, base currency, tax rates, API keys, and other preferences.
 The add-on uses these to process your data accurately.
-- **Transactions Sheet**: Here, you log your buy, sell, deposit, withdrawal, and other transaction details.
+- **Transactions Sheet**: Here, you log your buy, sell, and other transaction details.
 The add-on automatically processes these entries to generate trades, P&L, and reports.

 All other sheets in the spreadsheet (e.g., Trades, Dashboard, Snapshots) are automatically generated and updated by the add-on based on your inputs in the Configuration and Transactions sheets.